Eugenics in France: Georges Vacher de Lapouge

 Georges Vacher de Lapouge is recognized as the inaugural theorist and propagandist of eugenics in France.
 He introduced a doctrine that integrated elements of Darwinism, socialism, and Aryanism, a term denoting racial prejudice.
 Vacher de Lapouge conceptualized eugenics as a social science and was the first to disseminate the ideas of Francis Galton.
 Through his publications in Revue d'anthropologie, he introduced the terms "eugenic" and "eugenics," and subsequently promoted his theories based on social Darwinism, notably in his 1896 book Les Sélections Sociales.
 In this work, he advocated for the selective reproduction of certain physical traits, such as those exhibited by the Aryan, dolichocephalic, and blonde populations.
 He theorized that this "elite" group would serve to "perpetuate the race," effectively replacing "inferior races" with "superior races."
 Vacher de Lapouge regarded eugenics as the sole means to avert potential interracial conflicts.
 However, his views were met with skepticism due to his perceived pro-German stance, which led to his marginalization within France.
-It is important to note that Vacher de Lapouge initially developed his theory without being privy to the principles of Mendelian genetics.
+Vacher de Lapouge initially developed his theory without being privy to the principles of Mendelian genetics.
 The racist premise on which he based his ideas was scientifically discredited by 1935.

 The anthropo-sociology movement he created later influenced Charles Richet and Alexis Carrel.